deep-learning-indaba/Baobab/integration-tests/integration-tests.md

 # Integration Tests
 We use [Cypress](https://www.cypress.io/) for integration tests.

-These tests create a test user and do things like login, register, etc. This happens by programmeably clicking on front-end components and then confirming the expected result happens.
+These tests create a test user and do things like login, register, etc. This happens by programmably clicking on front-end components and then confirming the expected result happens.
 These tests, test the full functionality of features and make real calls to backend apis.

 ## How to Run
 ### Using docker - headless